 Proposed change in P407 L54 ~ P408 L21 of D1.31:

 An EHT TB sounding sequence is initiated by an EHT beamformer with a broadcast EHT NDP Announcement frame with two or more STA Info fields, followed after a SIFS by an EHT sounding NDP followed after a SIFS by a BFRP Trigger frame.
 Each EHT beamformee responds after a SIFS with an EHT TB PPDU containing one or more EHT Compressed Beamforming/CQI frames.
-BFRP Trigger frames sent within an EHT TB sounding sequence shall solicit EHT TB PPDUs.

 An example of an EHT TB sounding sequence with more than one EHT beamformee is shown in Figure 35- 29 (An illustration of EHT TB sounding).